 The statistics are unclear on how many of us may be experiencing languishing at present, though Adam Grant’s article identified Languishing as the dominant emotion of 2021.
 Given we spend a large portion of our lives at work, leaders have the opportunity to help languishing employees by establishing a supportive and mentally healthy workplace.
 Wouldn’t it be great to look back in ten years and know the support systems we put in place now not only protected our own mental health but allowed the people around us to flourish too?

-As leaders in work-life wellbeing support, we’ve added a new Languishing workshop to our COVID-19 Wellness series.
-Our workshop delves into practical strategies to help your people reduce languishing and increase flourishing.
+As leaders in work-life wellbeing support, our Languishing workshop delves into practical strategies to help your people reduce languishing and increase flourishing.
 This workshop can be delivered as a ‘one-off’ or packaged up to best fit your organisations’ needs and budget.
 To find out more contact us on 1300 824 808 or firstname.lastname@example.org

 First published on Inside Retail.